A Likely Geometry of Generative Models: Abstract

 \section{Abstract}

-Interpolation in generative models allows for controlled generation, model inspection, and more.
-Unfortunately, most generative models lack a principal notion of interpolants without restrictive assumptions on either the model or data dimension.
-In this paper, we develop a general interpolation scheme that targets likely transition paths compatible with different metrics and probability distributions.
-We consider interpolants analogous to a geodesic constrained to a suitable data distribution and derive a novel algorithm for computing these curves, which requires no additional training.
-Theoretically, we show that our method locally can be considered as a geodesic under a suitable Riemannian metric.
-We quantitatively show that our interpolation scheme traverses higher density regions than baselines across a range of models and datasets.\looseness=-1
+The geometry of generative models serves as the basis for interpolation, model inspection, and more.
+Unfortunately, most generative models lack a principal notion of geometry without restrictive assumptions on either the model or the data dimension.
+In this paper, we construct a general geometry compatible with different metrics and probability distributions to analyze generative models that do not require additional training.
+We consider curves analogous to geodesics constrained to a suitable data distribution aimed at targeting high-density regions learned by generative models.
+We formulate this as a (pseudo)-metric and prove that this corresponds to a Newtonian system on a Riemannian manifold.
+We show that shortest paths in our framework can be characterized by a system of ordinary differential equations, which locally corresponds to geodesics under a suitable Riemannian metric.
+Numerically, we derive a novel algorithm to efficiently compute shortest paths and generalized Fr\'echet means.
+Quantitatively, we show that curves using our metric traverse regions of higher density than baselines across a range of models and datasets.